-FOR VALUE RECEIVED,sells and transfers unto hereby assigns, conveys, (Please print or typewrite name and address of Assignee) (Please insert Social Security or other identifying number of Assignee) evidenced by this Certificate, subjective hereby irrevocably constitute and approximately constitute an representing limited partner interests ect to the Partnership Agreement, and does point as its substitution to transfer the same on the Date: NOTE The signature to any endorsement hereon must correspond with the name as written upon the face of this Certificate in every particular, without alteration, enlargement or change.
-SIGNATURE(S) MUST BE GUARANTEED BY A MEMBER FIRM OF THE NATIONAL ASSOCIATION OF SECURITIES DEALERS, INC. OR BY A COMMERCIAL BANK OR TRUST COMPANY (Signature) (Signature) SIGNATURE(S) GUARANTEED (Orginature) No transfer of the Common Units ev videnced hereby will be registered on the
+sells and transfers unto (Please print or typewrite name and address of Assignee) (Please insert Social Security or other identifying number of Assignee) Common Units representing limited partner interests evidenced by this Certificate, subject to the Partnership Agreement, and does hereby irrevocably constitute and appoint as its attorney-in-fact with full power of substitution to transfer the same on the books of Ferrellgas Partners, L.P.
+Date: NOTE: The signature to any endorsement hereon must correspond with the name as written upon the face of this Certificate in every particular, without alteration, enlargement or change.
+SIGNATURE(S) MUST BE GUARANTEED BY A MEMBER FIRM OF THE NATIONAL ASSOCIATION OF SECURITIES DEALERS, INC. OR BY A COMMERCIAL BANK OR TRUST COMPANY (Signature) (Signature)